wards999/OneThemer/README.md

 \
 How to use OneThemer:
-Download and unzip the main file\
+Download and unzip OneThemer.zip from the Releases link\
 Launch OneThemer.exe\
 \
 The main screen will be shown: